nitian-rockstar/SQL-Python_Ecommerce_Project/README.md

 ## Conclusion

 This project demonstrates the effective integration of SQL and Python to perform in-depth data analysis in an e-commerce context, providing actionable insights to drive business decisions.

----

-Feel free to customize this description to better fit your project's specifics.